Apteco/py-apteco/docs/source/reference/topics/cube.rst

         The :class:`DataFrame` is configured such that:

-            * the *index* is a :class:`MultiIndex`,
+            * the dimensions form the *index*.
-              with each level corresponding to a dimension
+              If multiple dimensions are given, this is a :class:`MultiIndex`, with each level corresponding to a dimension.
-            * there is one *column* which is the single (default) `count` measure, named after resolve table of the cube
-            * the index labels are the dimension category descriptions, rather than codes
+              The index labels are the dimension category descriptions.
-            * all data values are integers, since they represent a count
+            * there is one *column* for each measure.

         .. tip::
             The structure of the DataFrame returned by the :meth:`to_df()` method